WDI-SEA/react-ajax-swapi/README.md

 - `cd` into `react-star-wars` and open VS Code.

 ## Setup
-- Since we'll be using a Router, we'll need to import BrowserRouter and wrap it around `App`.
+- Since we'll be using a Router, we'll need to import BrowserRouter in `index.js` and wrap it around `App`.
 ```js
 import {BrowserRouter} from 'react-router-dom'